dimitrismistriotis/dimitrismistriotis.github.io/_posts/2016-01-17-why_i_will_never.md

 * A. Communication between departments on a need to know basis.
 * B. Master - slave relationships when they collaborate internally and externally
 * C. Excellence intolerance.
-* D. Local baggage to a supposedly international environment - class mentality, other behaviours.
+* D. Cultural baggage to a supposedly international environment - class mentality, other behaviours.
 * E. Too much reliant on how "the City"/financial sector operates even for industries that are inherently different (fixed mentality).
-* Absence of rules and transparency - just obey
+* Absence of rules and transparency - obey only
-* Preserving the status quo trumps efficiency (or everything else really)
+* Preserving the status quo trumps efficiency (or really everything else)
 * People not believing things can be different or even better
-* Imperial arrogance without the imperium/empire
+* Imperial arrogance without the empire
-* Glass walls for foreigners and unequal representation
+* Glass walls for foreigners and unequal representation (because of all of the above)

 I will explain how I have experienced each one of them and how each interacts or overlaps with another.
 With the exception of some stories that I wanted to get out of my head,